unchangingConstant/guest-tracker/READ_ME.md

 This application will enable the Kumon attendance tracking flow.
 Additionally, it will store the data and make it available via google drive.

+As a Kumon center owner, I would like to track the in-times and out-times of my students.
+As a Kumon front-desk worker, I would like to log students' attendance by simply having them scan the QR code on their folder when they come in and out.
+As a Kumon center owner, I would like to easily access records of my students' attendance from any device.
+Preferably from a platform I already use, such as Google Drive.
+As a Kumon center owner, I would like this application to work in the event that there is no internet.
+As a Kumon center owner, I would like data collected from this application to be reliable and reflect current records of student attendance.
+As a Kumon center owner, I want to ensure employees with access to the front-desk computer cannot tamper with student records.

 ## Getting Started

 ### Dependencies